 2. DO NOT place an adjective before a personal pronoun.
 A subject personal pronoun can have an adjective AFTER the verb.
 (Exceptions are fixed phrases like poor me, lucky you.)

-• NOT beautiful she, dangerous it, clever they
+beautiful she, dangerous it, clever they - She looked beautiful.
+It was dangerous.
+They are clever.

 3. Pronouns NEVER have an apostrophe (').
 Do not add an apostrophe to possessive pronouns like hers, ours, theirs.
 (If you see an apostrophe, you are looking at a contraction.)

-• The red bag is hers and the blue bag is ours.
-(NOT The red bag is her's and the blue bag is our's.)
+- The red bag is hers and the blue bag is ours.
+(NOT The red bag is

-• One must do it oneself.
-(NOT one's self)
+her'sand the blue bag isour's.) - One must do it oneself.
+(NOT

 4. My is NOT a pronoun.
 A pronoun replaces a noun.
 In "This is my bag" the word my describes bag (it is a possessive determiner).
 In "This bag is mine" the word mine replaces my bag (it is a real pronoun).
 The same is true of your, its, our, their - they are possessive determiners.
 His and her can be pronoun OR possessive determiner.